nus-cs2103-AY2122S1/ip/docs/README.md

 ### Exit Program: `bye`
 Exits the program.

+Format:
-Format: `bye`
+`bye`

 ---
 ## FAQ
 Q: How do I save my progress?
 A: Data is automatically saved in your computer :)

+Q: What is the data/duke.txt file generated after running the app?
+A: It is the save file of the app.
+Please do not edit the folder and file in any way, as it can lead to file corruption.

-Q: Why does my jar file not run?
+Q: Why does my JAR file not run?
-A: Check the data/duke.txt file if there are any errors, or clear it if it does not work.
+A: It is likely that the save file has been corrupted.
+Check the duke.txt file saved in the data folder for any noticeable errors.
+If all else fails, clear the file or delete the folder.
 Do note that doing so erases your progress.